mjoras/trone/draft-thoji-scone-trone-protocol.md

 ## Rate Signals {#rate-signal}

 {:aside}
-> Note: The exact structure of the Rate Signal Field such as the size and
+> The structure and location of the Rate Signal may change in future revisions of
-> granularity of the Rate Limit and whether and how to express an average
-> window is likely to change with experience and revisions of this document.
+> this document.

 {{fig-rate-signal}} shows the format of the Rate Signal field.